ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 -  Pin 3 = Throttle
 -  Pin 1 = Steering

 The skid-steer parameters are used to configure vehicles that have fixed wheels and steer like tank tracks (do not use servos to steer the wheels but rather use differential speed between the left and right wheels).
 The parameters are: SKID_STEER_OUT and SKID_STEER_IN.
-When enabled, flight controller's output RC1 is used for the left track control, and output RC3 is used for right track control.
+When enabled, autopilot's output RC1 is used for the left track control, and output RC3 is used for right track control.
 [/site]

 Connect buzzer and safety switch
 ================================

-The buzzer and safety switch button are optional but recommended, if the flight controller provides those connections (many closed source flight controllers do not).
+The buzzer and safety switch button are optional but recommended, if the autopilot provides those connections (many closed source autopilots do not).
 Connect to the BUZZER and SWITCH ports as shown.

 .. image:: ../../../images/safetysw-connection.jpg
   :width: 450px